Lamorna Birch paintings for sale

 Birch was equally passionate about fly fishing as he was about painting.
 He fished and painted the Tweed, Tay, Dee, Usk and Deveron.
 As Alfred Munnings wrote of the artist; “when he was not painting he was fishing.
 And when he was not fishing he was painting.”
 His fly fishing expertise and the interplay between that and his subject matter was even noted in The Times: “He tied his own flies to perfection and to see him cast into the wind though a small opening in the bushes that fringed Lamorna steam was to witness a truly artistic performance ….
 His outdoor eye was especially sharp when painting water.
 He saw it with the understanding of both artist and fisherman.”

 In the first half of the twentieth century Birch was something of titan of the Royal Academy.
-He served on the hanging and dejection committees, was elected Associate Member in 1926, a full Royal Academician by 1934 and in 1938, rejected calls to be appointed President of the Academy.
+He served on the hanging and rejection committees, was elected Associate Member in 1926, a full Royal Academician by 1934 and in 1938, rejected calls to be appointed President of the Academy.

 In 1927 Birch also helped to form the St Ives Society of Artists exhibiting at the opening in 1928.
 In 1936-37 Birch toured and exhibited in New Zealand and Australia.
 In 1946 he painted wedding presents for Princess Elizabeth on behalf of the people of Cornwall.